armujahid/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## What is Hypercare?

 Hypercare is a period immediately after a release where an elevated period of support is available.
 We run patches based on need and criticality, and single fix patching can be done if the severity and impact of a bug denotes that a fix is critical.

+## What Is Extended Support?
+In the extended support period Tyk will continue to patch any production critical patches and security issues, we will not add new features to the platform during this period.

+{{< note success >}}
+**Note**

+From R4 onwards, extended support will be for 12 months after the full support end date.
+{{< /note >}}